helenebm98/EAM-AX7-TEST1703/01_Overview.md

 # Introduction

 Enterprise Asset Management (EAM) is an advanced module for managing assets, maintenance jobs, and service jobs in Microsoft Dynamics® 365 for Finance and Operations.
 Enterprise Asset Management is developed by Dynaway A/S and integrates seamlessly with several modules in Dynamics 365 for Finance and Operations.

+The Enterprise Asset Management (EAM) solution is also available for Asset Service Management (ASM), in which the main focus is maintenance and service of customer equipment.
 In the figure below, you will see a graphic illustration of the interfaces to other modules in Microsoft Dynamics® 365 for Finance and Operations.

 ![Figure 1-01](/Figures/01-01_PPT_Figure_1_AX7_ASM.png)